Pre-Major Foundation (20 credits)

 Full course description for Web Design and Implementation

-Full course description for Statistics I
+Full course description for IT System Administration

 Covers concepts and methods in the definition, creation and management of databases.
 Emphasis is placed on usage of appropriate methods and tools to design and implement databases to meet identified business needs.
 Topics include conceptual, logical and physical database design theories and techniques, such as use of Entity Relationship diagrams, query tools and SQL; responsibilities of data and database administrators; database integrity, security and privacy; and current and emerging trends.
 Use of database management systems such as MySQL.
-Coverage of HCI (Human Computer Interaction) topics.
-Development of GUI front ends to databases with application of HCI principles to provide a high level usability experience.
+Coverage of HCI (Human Computer Interaction) topics and development of front ends to databases with application of HCI principles to provide a high level usability experience.
 Overlap: ICS 311T Database Management Systems.

 Full course description for Database Management Systems